bobby-home/doc.bobby-home.com/src/guide/setup.md

 1. [Download Raspbian image](https://www.raspberrypi.org/): please go to raspberry pi **official** website.
 2. Burn the image on your sd card (:warning: choose the right disk, triple check)

-So know we have the raspbian os ready to go!

 ## Setup connexion
 ### Enable SSH
 Create a file named `ssh` in the boot folder of the SD card.
 This will enable ssh.